flipcoder/singlefile/README.md

 # Usage

-To run the examples, you need livescipt installed.
-Either those for your system or get it like this:
+To run the examples, install the package globally:

 ```
-sudo npm install -g livescript
+sudo npm install -g
 ```

-Now, run your script or one of the examples by passing it to singlefile on the command line
+Then run one of the examples:

 ```
-./singlefile.ls examples/basic-example.ls
+./examples/basic-example.ls
 ```

 ## Features